Compare Wellington Car Rental Deals

-The restored Wellington cable car departs every 10 minutes from Lambton Quay, near our rental depot - you can’t miss it!
+The restored Wellington cable car departs every 10 minutes from Lambton Quay — you can’t miss it!
 Return trips are an option, or otherwise you may like to stroll back down through the botanic gardens and via Bolton St Cemetery down towards Parliament.

-Parliament's Visitor Centre is found on the ground floor of the Beehive (also referred as the Executive Wing).
+Parliament's Visitor Centre is found on the ground floor of the Beehive (also referred to as the Executive Wing).
 There are images and screenings about Parliament here, as well as audio recordings of significant political speeches from history.
-Pick up a keepsake from the gift shop, or send a postcard that will arrive with a one of a kind Parliamentary postmark!
+Pick up a keepsake from the gift shop, or send a postcard that will arrive with a one-of-a-kind Parliamentary postmark!

 No other single road evokes such a feeling of recognition that’s uniquely Wellington as bohemian Cuba St does.
 A registered Historic Area since 1995, Cuba St was named for a settler ship of the same name.
 (That said, a few local favourite spots have gone as far as to play up on the Caribbean connection - such as tapas/cocktail bar Havana and Fidel’s Cafe.)

 Wellington also prides itself on its cafes, bars and restaurants.
-Cuba St is no exception - there is no shortage of places for eating and drinking.
-Along this strip are the heralded Matterhorn and San Francisco Bathhouse bars and upmarket Logan Brown restaurant.
+Cuba St is no exception — there is no shortage of places for eating and drinking.
+Along this strip are the heralded San Francisco Bathhouse bar (San Fran) and upmarket Logan Brown restaurant.
 Dotted along the street are numerous other great spots including a smattering of ethnic eateries.